kluctl/www-kluctl.io/content/en/docs/reference/commands/common-arguments.md

 Inclusion/Exclusion arguments:
   Control inclusion/exclusion.

-      --exclude-deployment-dir strings   Exclude deployment dir.
+      --exclude-deployment-dir stringArray   Exclude deployment dir.
 The path must be relative to the root deployment project.
-Exclusion has precedence over inclusion, same as in --exclude-tag -E, --exclude-tag strings              Exclude deployments with given tag.
+Exclusion has precedence over inclusion, same as in --exclude-tag -E, --exclude-tag stringArray              Exclude deployments with given tag.
 Exclusion has precedence over inclusion, meaning that explicitly excluded deployments will always be excluded even if an inclusion rule would match the same deployment.
-      --include-deployment-dir strings   Include deployment dir.
+      --include-deployment-dir stringArray   Include deployment dir.
 The path must be relative to the root deployment project.
-  -I, --include-tag strings              Include deployments with given tag.
+  -I, --include-tag stringArray              Include deployments with given tag.

 ```
 <!-- END SECTION -->